How does vaginal atrophy occur?

 Vaginal lubricants

 Several lubricants are available in Canada.
-None of these products exert long-term therapeutic effects.
+None of these products have long-term therapeutic effects.

 What are the hormonal treatments for vaginal atrophy?

-General hormonal therapy is indicated for women who want treatment for various symptoms associated with menopausal estrogen deficiency such as hot flashes and sleep disturbances, along with vaginal atrophy.
+General hormonal therapy is recommended for women experiencing symptoms associated with menopausal estrogen deficiency, such as hot flashes, sleep disturbances and vaginal atrophy.

 Local vaginal hormone therapy

-Each of these forms of vaginal hormone therapy has been proven to reverse vulvovaginal atrophy and symptom relief.
+These forms of vaginal hormone therapy have been proven to reverse vulvovaginal atrophy and relieve the symptoms of it.